 - Know that a quick bag search will take place before entering the park

 - Those with allergies and toddlers needing milk – bring food and drink with you.
 Only those with allergies are allowed to bring outside food and drink

 We thoroughly enjoyed our visit and the temperature of the water is really all we could whine about during our 2018 June visit and that wasn’t even really an issue in August 2019.
-In 2022, we have ZERO complaints.
-We are so thrilled that the park is open and know that we’ll be returning before the end of the season.
-The staff were friendly, there were good tunes blasting and we honestly felt like we were at an all-inclusive resort minus the all you can drink and eat option!
+In 2023, we have ZERO complaints.
+The staff were friendly and we honestly felt like we were at an all-inclusive resort minus the all you can drink and eat option!
 We’d totally go back, even with the $100 transportation costs.
 I signed up for their Wild Reward$ newsletter and have been receiving information and special discounts so it’s definitely something to do if you plan to visit!